 Accessibility Options

 For seniors with mobility issues, accessibility is a key factor.
-Uber offers UberASSIST and UberWAV (Wheelchair Accessible Vehicles), which are designed to accommodate passengers with mobility aids.
+Uber offers UberASSIST and UberWAV (Wheelchair Accessible VehiclesVehicles that are equipped to accommodate passengers with physical disabilities.), which are designed to accommodate passengers with mobility aids.
 Lyft also provides access to vehicles that can accommodate wheelchairs and scooters, though availability can vary depending on the location.

 Community and Support